 - Cloud identity – Azure Active Directory configuration, including Multi-Factor Authentication (MFA) and conditional access, allows log in from anywhere and appropriate security policies to be applied

-- Office 365 – Configuration of Exchange Online, SharePoint Online, Microsoft Teams and OneDrive for Business allowing cloud-based file storage
+- Microsoft 365 – Configuration of Exchange Online, SharePoint Online, Microsoft Teams, Whiteboard, Forms and OneDrive for Business allowing cloud-based file storage

 - Device management – Management of security and configuration profiles for enrolled devices (includes testing against security baselines and confirmation of security compliance)

 - Applications – Delivery and configuration of applications appropriate to the user